Rich writes on many topics, including Chinese, teaching English, religion, traveling in Taiwan, football, and painting.

 9. Deducting Points

 Requires two students: Student A is the American student.
 Student B is Student A’s professor.
 Student A goes to discuss with the professor why he was deducted some points from the recent language exam.
-After the usual greetings, A will ask why he was deducted points for certain questions and the professor will explain why for each one.
+After the usual greetings, A will ask why he has deducted points for certain questions and the professor will explain why for each one.
 B should end the discussion by giving encouragement to A to do better next time.

 10. Failing a Test

 Requires two students: Student A is the American student.
-Student B is the international student.
+Student B is an international student.
 B has just returned to the dorm room where A is reading a newspaper and is angry about not doing well on the test he just finished.
 The scene begins with B slamming the door shut before A asks B why he is so angry.
-After B has explained the situation, A gives advice to B about how to do better on test including: discussing the subject with other students, asking professors for help, going to the library to research information, etc. A can end the scene by telling B not to slam the door next time.
+After B has explained the situation, A gives advice to B about how to do better on tests including discussing the subject with other students, asking professors for help, going to the library to research information, etc. A can end the scene by telling B not to slam the door next time.

 11. Hand in Homework

 Requires two students: Student A is the American student.
 Student B will act as the teaching assistant to A’s professor.
 A goes to the professor’s office to hand in his assignment but the professor is not available.
-He sees the teaching assistant marking papers and asks her about her duties and how it affects her studies and free time.
-Things to discuss can include: marking papers, doing her thesis, finding time for activities, the salary of a teaching assistant, etc.
+He sees the teaching assistant's marking papers and asks her about her duties and how it affects her studies and free time.
+Things to discuss can include marking papers, doing her thesis, finding time for activities, the salary of a teaching assistant, etc.

 Week 12.
 Final Activity

-You may lengthen or shorten the number of role play scenarios to fit your schedule.
+You may lengthen or shorten the number of role-play scenarios to fit your schedule.
 When all scenarios are complete, ask your students to form a complete story following the exploits of the university student and all the people he interacts with using the conversational format described earlier.
 You may even use this as part of a final test to help you determine a student’s grades.

 Manoj gupta on August 06, 2019: